realprogrammersusevim/article-search/README.md

 `File System/` directory.
 Copy the largest file you find to `article-search/news.db`

+## Install LLM

+If you want to see article summaries, then you can use Ollama to run LLMs for generating article summaries offline.
+Install Ollama like any other system package.
+For macOS for example that will be `$ brew install ollama`.
+Run `$ ollama pull llama3.2:3b` to install the 3b version of Llama 3.2.
+Finally, set up Ollama as a running background process and you'll start seeing article summaries show up at the top of articles.

 ## Processing Articles

 To perform fast searches we need a new database of processed articles.
 Run the